 The same applies in the event that jobseekers have been invited to the interview after previous personal contact with company representatives, for example at job fairs:

 This increases the chance of a job offer by up to 3,9 percent.
 Compared to this, the chances of a job offer for applicants who did not establish a personal contact with company representatives or employment agents prior to the interview are significantly lower.
 They are up to 15 per cent below the pledge probability of the average candidate, who shared his experiences at Talking Talk on Glassdoor.

 Which employers would recommend employees?

-By the way, this can also be done the other way round by recommending the right employers to their friends - of course including a short or long talk about the advantages and disadvantages of the employer, so to speak employer branding with a short glass of beer.
+By the way, this can also be done the other way round by recommending the right employers to their friends - of course including a short or long talk about the pros and cons of the employer, so to speak employer branding with a short glass of beer.

 At Glasdor, employees can also specify whether they would recommend the employer to their friends.
 The highest recommendation rate for German employees with at least 25 ratings * is provided by Deutsche Vermögensberatung and Audi.